SMS: SMS bombs

-Text messaging outside GSM

-SMS was originally designed as part of GSM, but is now available on a wide range of networks globally, including 3G, 4G and 5G networks.
-However, not all text messaging systems use SMS, and some notable alternative implementations of the concept include J-Phone's SkyMail and NTT Docomo's Short Mail, both in Japan.
-Email messaging from phones, as popularized by NTT Docomo's i-mode and the RIM BlackBerry, also typically uses standard mail protocols such as SMTP over TCP/IP.

 Technical details

 GSM

 The Short Message Service—Point to Point (SMS-PP)—was originally defined in GSM recommendation 03.40, which is now maintained in 3GPP as TS 23.040.
 GSM 03.41 (now 3GPP TS 23.041) defines the Short Message Service—Cell Broadcast (SMS-CB), which allows messages (advertising, public information, etc.) to be broadcast to all mobile users in a specified geographical area.
 Cell broadcast is the technology behind Wireless Emergency Alerts in the US which is used for public safety messages and AMBER alerts, and similar public safety messages in other countries.
 These messages are similar to SMS messages.

 Messages are sent to a short message service center (SMSC), which provides a "store and forward" mechanism.
 It attempts to send messages to the SMSC's recipients.
 If a recipient is not reachable, the SMSC queues the message for later retry.
 Some SMSCs also provide a "forward and forget" option where transmission is tried only once.
 Both mobile terminated (MT, for messages sent to a mobile handset) and mobile originating (MO, for those sent from the mobile handset) operations are supported.
 Message delivery is "best effort", so there are no guarantees that a message will actually be delivered to its recipient, but delay or complete loss of a message is uncommon, typically affecting less than 5 percent of messages.
-Some providers allow users to request delivery reports, either via the SMS settings of most modern phones, or by prefixing each message with *0# or *N#.
-However, the exact meaning of confirmations varies from reaching the network, to being queued for sending, to being sent, to receiving a confirmation of receipt from the target device, and users are often not informed of the specific type of success being reported.
+Some providers allow users to request delivery reports, either via the SMS settings of most modern phones, or by prefixing each message with *0#.

-SMS is a stateless communication protocol in which every SMS message is considered entirely independent of other messages.
-Enterprise applications using SMS as a communication channel for stateful dialogue (where an MO reply message is paired to a specific MT message) requires that session management be maintained external to the protocol.